How to Negotiate Your Cell Phone Bill

 If you're able to achieve the success rates enjoyed by BillXperts.com and BillFixers.com customers, you might be able to lower your cell phone bill by as much as 25 to 35 percent.
 Carriers are heavily focused on customer-retention – it's far cheaper to keep an existing customer than to get a new one – allowing customer service reps (and even entire customer retention departments) some authority to reduce rates.

-Here's what a 35 percent discount looks like on major carriers' "no-contract" plans:
+Here's what a 35 percent discount looks like on major carriers' "unlimited" plans:

 |Price||35% Discounted Price||Total Monthly Savings||Total Annual Savings|

 |Sprint Unlimited Basic||$60||$39||$21||$252|

 Of course, there's no guarantee you'll be able to negotiate a 35% discount – or any discount at all.
 Your ability to negotiate depends on several factors, including your strategy and current market trends.